 These challenges call for an intelligent system that doesn’t rely solely on the patient raising an alarm.

-How Real-Time Location Tracking Works With modern digital health tools, we no longer rely entirely on verbal communication during a crisis.
+With modern digital health tools, we no longer rely entirely on verbal communication during a crisis.
 Here’s how location-enabled platforms like mySeniorCareHub provide an active safety net:

 Mrs. Meena, 74, lives in Chandigarh.
 One afternoon, she experiences slurred speech and collapses.
 Her mySeniorCareHub device detects a fall and triggers an emergency alert.
 Her son receives a push notification with a live GPS link.
 Within 3 minutes, the system contacts the local ambulance service with her coordinates.
 Medical help arrives in under 12 minutes.
 Doctors later confirmed she was treated well within the golden hour.